linode/docs/docs/guides/development/python/dictionaries-in-python-3/index.md

   link: http://www.johnmuellerbooks.com/
 ---

-A dictionary in [Python](/docs/guides/how-to-install-python-on-debian-10/) is much like the dictionary you find online or the paper version you find on a shelf.
+A dictionary in Python is much like the dictionary you find online or the paper version you find on a shelf.
 It consists of a series of key-value pairs.
 A Python dictionary's keys are used to retrieve a dictionary entry along with its value.
-The act of assigning a key to a value is called mapping, so a Python dictionary is a *mapped data type*.
+The act of assigning a key to a value is called *mapping*, so a Python dictionary is a *mapped data type*.
 This guide introduces you to the Python 3 dictionary data type and shows you how to use dictionaries in your Python code.

 ## Dictionary Syntax in Python 3